BRCA Mutations: Cancer Risk and Genetic Testing

 Certain mutations in BRCA2 (also known as FANCD1), if they are inherited from both parents, can cause a rare form of Fanconi anemia (subtype FA-D1), a syndrome that is associated with childhood solid tumors and development of acute myeloid leukemia (10, 11).
 Likewise, certain mutations in BRCA1 (also known as FANCS), if they are inherited from both parents, can cause another Fanconi anemia subtype (12).

 Are mutations in BRCA1 and BRCA2 more common in certain racial/ethnic populations than others?

 Yes.
 For example, people of Ashkenazi Jewish descent have a higher prevalence of harmful BRCA1 and BRCA2 mutations than people in the general U.S. population.
 Other ethnic and geographic populations around the world, such as the Norwegian, Dutch, and Icelandic peoples, also have a higher prevalence of specific harmful BRCA1 and BRCA2 mutations.

-In addition, limited data indicate that the prevalence of specific harmful BRCA1 and BRCA2 mutations may vary among individual racial and ethnic groups in the United States, including African Americans, Hispanics, Asian Americans, and non-Hispanic whites (15, 16).
+In addition, the prevalence of specific harmful BRCA1 and BRCA2 mutations may vary among individual racial and ethnic groups in the United States, including African Americans, Hispanics, Asian Americans, and non-Hispanic whites (13, 14).

 Are genetic tests available to detect BRCA1 and BRCA2 mutations?